North Staffordshire Railway: Locomotives

 Apart from engine No 1 of 1848 being named Dragon only two other NSR engines were ever named, in 1882 Class C 2-4-0 No. 55 was named Colin Minton Campbell and Class C No. 54 John Bramley Moore after the chairman and deputy chairman of the company, respectively.

 The NSR also used a small number of railmotors with three being purchased in 1905 from Beyer, Peacock and Company.
 They were used on routes such as the Stoke–Newcastle service but were not a success.
 The vehicles did survive until grouping but had been taken out of service for some time some years earlier.
 In addition to the NSR locomotives were the two engines of the Leek & Manifold and the three engines that worked the Caldon Low quarries.
 The former were purchased from Kitson and Company and the latter from Henry Hughes and W. G. Bagnall.

-At grouping 196 steam locomotives including the L&MV and Caldon Low engines were absorbed into the LMS along with the three railmotors and one battery electric locomotive.
+At grouping 196 steam locomotives including the Leek & Manifold and Caldon Low engines were absorbed into the LMS along with the three railmotors and one battery electric locomotive.
 This last engine was built at Stoke in 1917 for shunting the copper works at Oakamoor.
 Four engines under construction at Stoke in 1923 were completed and also added to the LMS stock.
 Although many of the locomotives were not old, due to the LMS policy of standardisation all NSR engines had been withdrawn from service by 1939.
 The one exception was the battery electric shunting locomotive which remained in service until 1963.

 Two NSR locomotives are preserved.
 NSR No. 2, an 0-6-2T New L class (one of the four constructed in 1923) and the battery electric locomotive.
 Both formed part of the national collection at the National Railway Museum but in 2016 ownership of the New L class locomotive was transferred to the Foxfield Railway where the locomotive is now on display.